Dalymount Park

 Dalymount Park (Irish: Páirc Chnocán Uí Dhálaigh) is a football stadium in Phibsborough on the Northside of Dublin, Ireland.
 It is the home of Bohemian F.C., who have played there since the early 20th century.

 Affectionately known as Dalyer by fans, it was also historically the "home of Irish football", holding many Irish internationals and FAI Cup finals.
 It has also hosted UEFA Champions League qualifiers, UEFA Cup and UEFA Cup Winners' Cup matches.
 However, the ground was largely undeveloped between the 1940s and the 2000s, and has now fallen out of use as a major venue, except for the home games of Bohemians.

-The ground has also been used as a home ground by other League of Ireland teams, including Shamrock Rovers, Dublin City F.C. and Sporting Fingal.
+The ground has also been used as a home ground by other League of Ireland teams, including Shelbourne, Shamrock Rovers, Dublin City F.C. and Sporting Fingal.
 While it was also proposed in 2016 that Shelbourne F.C. would share the ground, by 2022 Shelbourne had proposed instead to purchase and remain at Tolka Park.

 History

 Early years

 Dalymount Park was originally common land with a large vegetable plot and known as Pisser Dignam's Field until it was taken over by Bohemian F.C.
-It hosted its first game on 7 September 1901, between Bohemians and Shelbourne F.C. and in front of an attendance of around 5,000.
-Harold Sloan scored the first ever goal at the ground in a 4–2 win for Bohs.
+It hosted its first game on 7 September 1901, between Bohemians and Shelbourne F.C. and in front of an attendance of around 3,000.
+Harold Sloan scored the first-ever goal at the ground in a 4–2 win for Bohs.
 On that day, it was just an ordinary field enclosed by a corrugated iron fence, the playing pitch being separated from the spectators by a roped barrier and a tent at one end served as dressing rooms for the players.

 Within a few weeks, paling had replaced the ropes and the line of demarcation between "reserved" and "unreserved" was fixed by a 6 ft high hoarding.
 An "unreserved" entrance was then erected at the Connaught Street side.
 A small wooden stand to the east of the reserved entrance soon appeared as did a similar stand behind each goal.

 Dalymount was chosen as the venue for the Irish Cup Final in 1903 between Bohemians and Distillery and on 26 March 1904, it hosted its first international, a game which saw Ireland play Scotland in a 1–1 draw, between 1904 and 1913 Dalymount hosted at least one Irish international in the years when Ireland had more than one home match in the British Home Championship.